iboB/xec/README.md

 ## Usage

-This build uses [CPM.cmake](https://github.com/TheLartians/CPM.cmake) to manage packages.
+This project uses [CPM.cmake](https://github.com/TheLartians/CPM.cmake) to manage packages.
 Thus the preferred way of using the library is by adding it as a CPM package.

 ## License